What are hearing aids?

 Who may be a candidate for hearing aids?

-Most children who have a hearing loss that may be improved with hearing aids can benefit from these devices.
-The type of hearing aid recommended may depend on several factors, including, but not limited to, the following:
+Anyone who has hearing loss that may be improved with hearing aids can benefit from these devices.
+The type of hearing aid recommended may depend on several factors, including, but not limited to:

-The shape of the outer ear (behind-the-ear hearing aids may not fit deformed ears)
+The shape of the outer ear (deformed ears may not accommodate behind-the-ear hearing aids)

-Depth or length of depression near the ear canal (too shallow ears may not accommodate in-the-ear hearing aids)
+Depth or length of the ear canal (too shallow ears may not accommodate in-the-ear hearing aids)

 The type and severity of hearing loss

-The manual dexterity of the child to remove and insert hearing aids
+The manual dexterity of the individual to remove and insert hearing aids

 Ears that require drainage may not be able to use certain hearing aid models